 The yellow highlighted area is the gross profits, or the total profits after subtracting costs fo goods sold.
 Then you subtract the total operating expenses (red highlighted area) and you’re left with the green highlighted area, the operating income or loss.

 Below is the Income statement for Tesla, Inc. (NASDAQ: TSLA).

 What Is EBIT in Finance?

 EBIT is an acronym for earnings before interest and tax.
 It’s a calculation that’s synonymous with operating income or operating profit.
 You can use EBIT to determine whether a company is profitable.

-It has nothing to do with capital structure, debt, or taxes, which makes it a pure figure in terms of a company’s ability to generate profit.
+It has nothing to do with capital structure, debt, or taxes.
+That makes it a pure figure in terms of a company’s ability to generate profit.
 Even if a company takes on debt, for instance, or pays a high tax rate, it can be considered successful based on its ability to move merchandise or sell services.

 EBIT also represents a good indicator of a company’s earning potential.
 If another company was considering acquiring a business, it might consider EBIT over its capital structure to determine whether it represents a good investment.

 The only difference between EBIT and operating income is that the former sometimes takes into account non-operating income.
 For instance, if the company has profitable investments, that income can be incorporated into EBIT.
 Additionally, you’ll always see operating income on a financial statement, but EBIT is typically absent.